VazgenLevonyan/Polixis-Chat-Application/README.md

 Users can create groups and manage their members.
 The system provides functionality to attach (add) or detach (remove) users from a group dynamically.

+# Configurations
+Before running the application, make sure to set the correct paths for the JWT public and private keys in the application.properties file.
+Set the path to your public key: mp.jwt.verify.publickey.location=/path/to/your/publicKey.pem
+Set the path to your private key:smallrye.jwt.sign.key.location=/path/to/your/privateKey.pem
+# Important:
+The application expects the public and private keys to be available at the specified locations.
+Make sure the paths are correct and the files exist at those locations.
+For example, if you are working locally, you can use something like:
+mp.jwt.verify.publickey.location=/home/yourusername/Desktop/Messaging System/jwt/publicKey.pem
+smallrye.jwt.sign.key.location=/home/yourusername/Desktop/Messaging System/jwt/privateKey.pem
+Ensure the keys are placed in the correct directory and the application can access them.

 # Technology Stack

 Java 21